sphinx-contrib/confluencebuilder/doc/roles.rst

 Jira
 ----

-The following roles can be used to help include Jira macros into generated Confluence documents.
+The following role can be used to help include Jira macros into generated Confluence documents.

 .. index:: Jira; Adding a single Jira link (role)